samirabaza/txshell.github.io/index.md

 There are only two sizes of screws/washers, simply, `M4` ones are bigger/wider/longer than `M3` ones.

-The plates may come with **grass paper** cover, feel free to tear them off before assembly.
+The plates may come with **grass paper  cover** for protection, feel free to tear them off before assembly.

+​	- The paper may be scratched during the delivery, just tear them off.

 The cable is an intergerated (power + data) 15cm male-female one with support 3.3V for external drivers.